sjsjcezar/Vote-Me-Not/README.md

 ---
 > Disclaimer: This game features fictionalized depictions inspired by real-life political figures.
 If you are deeply devoted to any political figure, you may find the content satirical or provocative.
 Player discretion is advised.
 ---
-# Note: This game was originally developed for PC.
-A mobile port was made purely for compliance reasons.
-Some features may not translate perfectly—thanks for your understanding! 🙏

 ## 🎮 Game Overview